 Second, the act of repeatedly leaving and coming back wears the victim down.
 After a while, the victim’s self-esteem takes a real hit.
 The cycle of leaving and coming back eventually makes the victim dependent on the narcissist.
 This ensures that the victim never abandons the narcissist.

 Things go sour very quickly, however.
-For the narcissist, the fear of abandonment never really goes away.
-Over time, the narcissist begins to devalue his or her object of devotion.
-By doing this, the narcissist is trying to mitigate the effects of the abandonment that the narcissist perceives to be around the corner.
-Again, the narcissist may break things off with the victim in order to avoid being abandoned by the victim.
+The narcissist’s fear of abandonment hasn’t gone away.
+Over time, they begin to devalue his or her object of devotion.
+By doing this, the narcissist mitigates the effects of the abandonment they believe is just around the corner.
+Again, the narcissist may break things off with the victim to avoid being abandoned.
 However, the victim may turn the situation on its head by breaking up with the narcissist.
 This act kicks the narcissist into high gear.
 More love bombing occurs to keep the victim in the narcissist’s clutches.

 In the most severe cases, the narcissist lashes out at the victim for breaking up with him or her.
 That’s when the narcissist may start a campaign to damage the victim’s reputation or try to steal the victim’s friends.
-In the worst scenarios, physical abuse can arise when the victim leaves the narcissist because the narcissist cannot allow anyone to leave.
+In the worst scenarios, physical abuse can arise when the victim leaves the narcissist.
+The narcissist cannot allow anyone to leave.
 Physical violence or the threat of it often puts a stop to the abandonment, at least temporarily.

 9. The Narcissist Lives in a Fantasy

-Often to support these fantasies, narcissists will make up stories about events that never took place, or if the event took place, they’ll change the details of it to make it seem bigger, better, brighter than it actually was.
+To support these fantasies, covert narcissists will make up stories about events that never happened.
+If the event did take place, they’ll change the details to make it seem bigger, better, and brighter than it was.
 In the narcissist’s world, they hobnob with governors, millionaires, and movie stars.
 Adoring fans fall at their feet.
-When and if someone points out that the fantasy is a lie, this unleashes a tirade from the narcissist.
-This comes from a need to protect the false self that the narcissist created so long ago.
+When and if someone points out their unrealistic sense of superiority, the narcissist unleashes a tirade.
+This comes from their need to protect the false self that they created so long ago.

-While their behavior often damages the people around them, the real damage began a long time ago when the narcissists originally received their narcissistic wound.
-That wounding forced the narcissists to create a new, more acceptable self in order to survive whatever trauma the narcissist experienced.
-The fantasy life the narcissist creates supports this false self.
-If the support for the fantasy erodes, then the narcissist’s false self crumbles.
-This doesn’t excuse the narcissist’s often poor behavior.
-However, it does provide an explanation for why the narcissist’s fantasy is so important.
+While their behavior damages the people around them, the real mental health damage began a long time ago with some type of trauma.
+The event forced them to create a new, more acceptable self to survive their trauma.
+They created a fantasy life to support this fragile, false self.
+If the narcissist loses support for the fantasy, their false self crumbles.
+This doesn’t excuse the narcissist’s often poor behavior and inflated sense of self-importance.
+However, it does explain why the narcissist’s fantasy is so important.

 10. There Are Always Strings Attached

-Victims who have wised up about the narcissist’s ways know that no gift comes without strings attached.
-The uninitiated find this fact out the hard way.
-Unsolicited gifts from the narcissist are later used to manipulate the victim into doing what the narcissist wants.
-The narcissist never gives a gift just to give a gift.
-Gifts, whether tangible or intangible, are given with the intention of getting something in return.
-The narcissist always makes sure that the receiver knows that the gift is from the narcissist.
-There is also an unspoken agreement with the narcissist, which is that the narcissist will collect at a later time.
+Victims who are wise to the narcissist’s ways know that gifts come with strings attached.
+The narcissist uses unsolicited gifts to manipulate the victim to get what they want.
+They never give a gift just to give a gift.
+Gifts, whether tangible or intangible, are used to get something in return.
+The narcissist always makes sure that the receiver knows who sent the gift.
+There is also an unspoken agreement with the narcissist.
+The narcissist will collect their collateral at a later time.

 It’s even better if the person on the receiving end is a bit down and out.
 The narcissist can rescue this victim of dire circumstances.
 In exchange, the receiver pays and pays and pays.
-The narcissist gives to create loyalty, which ensures that no one ever leaves the narcissist.
-At times, the narcissist gives so much that it makes some people dependent on the narcissist.
-This suits the narcissist because it means that he or she always has multiple sources of narcissistic supply.
+The narcissist gives to create loyalty, which ensures that no one ever leaves them.
+At times, the narcissist gives so much that it makes some people dependent on them.

-Unfortunately for the victim of this narcissistic tactic, it becomes difficult to accept gifts from anyone.
-The fear that those gifts come with strings always lurks at the back of the victim’s mind.
-This makes it difficult for the narcissist’s victims to trust the intentions of others even when the intentions come from a good place.
+Unfortunately for the victim of this narcissistic tactic, it’s difficult to accept gifts from anyone.
+The victim always fears those gifts come with strings attached, which affects their mental health.
+The narcissist’s victims have a difficult time trusting the intentions of others even when the intentions come from a good place.

-Despite its status as a recognized psychological disorder, there are still many uncertainties and unknowns about the condition.
-Unfortunately, those with NPD are defensive about their character and often resist attempts at intervention or treatment.
-Even so, recognizing the signs of narcissism is the first step towards finding a resolution to an unhealthy and potentially life-changing disorder.
+While NPD is a recognized psychological disorder, there are still many uncertainties and unknowns.
+People with NPD present many diagnostic and clinical challenges.
+Unfortunately, those with NPD are often defensive about their character.
+They may resist attempts at intervention.
+They fail to seek treatment by a licensed therapist or other mental health professional.
+Even so, recognizing the signs of NPD (and other personality disorders) is the first step towards improving manipulative behavior.

 Second, the narcissist’s victims should know that what the narcissist does never reflects the victims’ worthiness.
 While the narcissist may heap on abuse that feels very personal, it isn’t.
 It arises from the narcissist’s deep sense of inadequacy.
 This isn’t to say that the person being victimized by the narcissist shouldn’t defend him- or herself.
 However, this action should arise from a stance of self-care.

 Finally, self-care can mean walking away from the narcissist.
 Sometimes, it’s enough to limit the amount of exposure a person has to the narcissist.
-However, sometimes it means that the person being victimized by the narcissist decides not to see the narcissist anymore.
-Walking away becomes a little easier for the person who knows the characteristics of narcissism: The person who truly understands what the narcissist is about sees the signs as the warnings they are.
+However, sometimes it means that the victim decides not to see the narcissist anymore.
+Walking away becomes a little easier for the person who knows the characteristics of narcissism.
+The person who truly understands what the narcissist is about sees the signs as the warnings they are.